Why do coils get burnt

 PG is thinner than VG, and therefore it soaks into the wick faster.
 This means that thicker juices with a higher ratio of VG, say 70% or more, can cause issues, certainly with standard coils but if you have a sub-Ohm coil, they are usually designed for higher VG juice.

-If you're using high VG liquid and you're having issues, try opting for a 50/50 blend.
+If you're using high VG liquid (ie 70% VG) and you're having issues, try opting for a 50/50 blend.
+Thicker and more viscous e-liquids can clog coils very quickly and cause burning within days of installing a new coil.

 Be aware that some coils absorb the liquid faster and better than others.
 This all depends on their design; the amount of holes, the position and size of them, the material within, etc.